 Working with a licensed advisor can research and compare the plans available in your area to ensure you get the coverage you need is essential for a successful transition to Medicare.

-Alicia is a Senior Office Manager in the Medigap industry and has 10 years experience.
+Alicia is a Senior Office Administrator in the Medigap industry and has 10 years experience.
 She is a one stop shop for answers, information and support for Medicare clients.
 When shes not writing you can find her in the garden.